Bridge the Gap – SYNGAP

 Sleep Study Survey

 We are conducting a study to determine sleep patterns in individuals with neurodevelopmental and neuropsychiatric disorders compared with other individuals.
 The research will be conducted at Baylor College of Medicine with affiliation to Texas Children’s Hospital

-To expedite research into the rare epilepsies, 22 rare epilepsy foundations have joined forces with the Epilepsy Foundation, Research Triangle Institute, Columbia University and New York University to create the first ever Rare Epilepsy Network (REN).
+To expedite research into the rare epilepsies, 22 rare epilepsy foundations have joined forces with the Epilepsy Foundation, Research Triangle Institute, Columbia University, and New York University to create the first-ever Rare Epilepsy Network (REN).
 With seed funding from the Patient-Centered Outcomes Research Institute (PCORI), the REN is building a patient registry to collect information about rare epilepsy patients to better understand these conditions, improve treatments, and improve the lives and quality of care of patients living with them.
 A registry gathers and keeps information about people with a certain condition to support and encourage research into that condition.
 The information people provide is stored in a secure database; Information is given to researchers without names or identifying information of participants.

-Since September 2010, the Simons VIP study has been recruiting families to participate in a research study aimed to better understand the medical, learning and behavioral features of individuals with genetic changes associated with features of autism, developmental delays, and other neurodevelopmental concerns (like seizures).
+Since September 2010, the Simons Searchlight has been recruiting families to participate in a research study aimed to better understand the medical, learning and behavioral features of individuals with genetic changes associated with features of autism, developmental delays, and other neurodevelopmental concerns (like seizures).
 We also aim to identify the needs of their families while providing support through education, access to experts, and by connecting with other families.